OpenVPN/openvpn3-linux/README.md

 To interact with these services, there are two tools provided:

 * openvpn3

   This is a brand new command line interface which does not look like OpenVPN 2.x at all.
-Currently it lacks a lot of features, but can be used to start, stop, pause and resume tunnels - as well as dumping configurations stored in the configuration manager and retrieve tunnel statistics for running tunnels.
+It can be used to start, stop, pause, resume tunnels and retrieve tunnel statistics.
+It can also be used as import, retrieve and manage configurations stored in the configuration manager and retrieve tunnel statistics for running tunnels.

-  This tool needs to grow a lot of features, like access control list management, listing of available configurations and running sessions - and probably a lot of more smaller features.

-  This command line interface will change dramatically as this is being improved.

 * openvpn2

   This is a simpler interface which tries to look and behave a quite more like the classic OpenVPN 2.x versions.
 This interface is written in Python.
 It does only allow options which are supported by the OpenVPN 3